mravanini/mammography-workshop/README.md

 >
 >Resolving deltas: 100% (109/109), done.

-4. In the File Browse, open the notebook with the name mammography-classification.ipynb:
+4. In the File Browse on the left, navigate to the folder mammography-workshop/sagemaker.
+You should see something like the image below.
+Open the notebook with the name mammography-classification.ipynb:

 ![How to open a notebook](images/open-notebook.png)